A Walter Ulric Story

 “Larry, I ain’t a mechanic.”

 “Well, I am,” said Larry.
 “And I have no explanation for why she’s acting up.
 I figure it’s gotta be gremlins.”

 Gremlins.
 Of course.
-I’ve never seen one myself, but I’ve heard of them.
-They’re little miscreants who like to create havoc in machinery such as planes, automobiles, and electronics.
-They’re a sub-type of boggard; when humans started using machines, the boggards adapted.
+I’d never seen one myself, but I’d heard of them.
+They’re little devils who like to create havoc in machinery such as planes and automobiles.
+I believe they’re a sub-type of boggard; when humans started using machines, the boggards adapted.
 Keep them happy with porridge or bread, they’ll leave you alone.
-Irritate them, you’ve got a big problem.
+Irritate them, well, you’ve got a big problem.